cats-oss/eslint-config-abema/README.md

 [![CircleCI](https://circleci.com/gh/cats-oss/eslint-config-abema.svg?style=svg)](https://circleci.com/gh/cats-oss/workflows/eslint-config-abema)

+_NOTE: By some reasons, core product lines including AbemaTV's web application have reduced the dependency for this.
+See [#247](https://github.com/cats-oss/eslint-config-abema/issues/247)_

 ## What is This?

 * This project is presets for eslint which we use in our some internal projects.